--Main Lateral Piping Project Phase# 7 (MC-7) (The Main Canal Piping Project consists of 10 phases total and we are currently complete through Phase 6) : This is an ~1.3 mile canal to large pipeline conversion project that begins approximately 3 miles north of the City of Bend, runs adjacent to Hwy 97 up to Sunbeam Lane.
-The project is federally approved, but funding is still being sought and applications thereof are pending.
-Design engineering is in the early phases of development.
+-Main Canal Piping Project Phase# 7 (MC-7) (The Main Canal Piping Project consists of 10 phases total.
+The District is currently complete through Phase# 6) : The MC-7 is an ~1.3 mile canal-to-large (48"-42" diameter) pipeline conversion project that begins approximately 3 miles north of the City of Bend, runs adjacent to Hwy 97, and ends near Sunbeam Lane in Deschutes County.
+The project is federally approved, permitted, and full funding is nearly secured.
+Initial surveys are complete and design engineering is in the mid-development phases.
 Tentative construction dates are targeted for November 2023 - April 2024, but are subject to change based on funding availability and a successful construction bid.

--Elder Lateral Piping Project: This is an ~2 mile long canal to pipeline conversion project in the heart of Swalley.
-The project is federally approved and permitted, but full funding for the project is being sought.
+-Elder Lateral Piping Project: This is an ~2 mile long canal-to-pipeline conversion project in the heart of Swalley.
+The project is federally approved and permitted, but full funding for the project is still being sought.
 Engineering design on this project is at ~98+%.
 This project was originally slated for 2021-2022 construction, but funding limitations put a halt to the project going to bid.
 If funding issues are resolved, it is possible that the project could be back in line for construction during the 2023-2024 or 2024-2025 construction seasons.

 -Main Lateral Piping Project Phase# 8 : This is an ~1.3 mile canal-to-large pipeline conversion project.
 The project is federally approved and permitted, but full funding is pending.
 Design engineering has not occured.